CONCEPT PREVIEW Fill in the blank to correctly complete each sent... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CONCEPT PREVIEW Fill in the blank to correctly complete each sentence.
-One degree, written 1°, represents ____________ of a complete rotation.
+One minute, written 1' , is ________________ of a degree.

 Verified Solution